 - Cervical Passive and active ROM using an arthrodial protractor

-- Observation of postures and movements with eyes open and closed
+- Observation, photos, video of postures and movements with eyes open and closed

 - Psychiatric comorbidities

 No specific studies are recommended for all patients with CD.
-Investigation should be based on history and associated findings:
+Investigation should be based on history and associated findings and may include:

 - CBC along with gram stain or culture if infectious